 The pre-course learner guide and assessment materials are emailed to course participants at enrolment and should be handed in on the first day of the ARO course.
 If students experience any difficulty completing their pre-course work they should contact AMS prior to the course start date so we can assist them further.

 Blended Learning and Assessment

 The course content will be delivered in a blended format.
 In addition to the pre-course Learner Guide and Assessment Activities, course participants will also receive their own comprehensive ARO Handbook to reference during the face-to-face component of the course, and to keep for future reference.

 Theoretical assessment modules will be completed over the 4 days of the course.
 A practical assessment will also be undertaken at an aerodrome under the supervision of the AMS trainer and (if required) a supervising ARO for the aerodrome in question.
 The last day of the course is devoted to on-aerodrome practical activities, including practical assessment.

-Upon successful completion of the course and all required assessment paperwork, course participants will receive a Statement of Attainment for eight (8) units of competency that form the AVISS00053 Aerodrome Reporting Officer Skill Set.
+Upon successful completion of all course assessment requirements, participants will receive a Statement of Attainment for eight (8) units of competency (the AVISS00053 Aerodrome Reporting Officer Skill Set).

 Upcoming ARO Courses